Illustration Bachelor of Fine Arts Degree

 Illustration Portfolio (WI-PR)

-Illustration Portfolio is the final preparatory course for the Illustration major.
-Its purpose is to provide students with information, strategies and guided instruction to market themselves and organize and create their final portfolio.
+Illustration Portfolio is a culminating course for the Illustration major.
+Its purpose is to provide students with information, strategies, and guided instruction to market themselves and organize and create their final portfolio.
 Writing will be a substantial component of this course.
+Writing conventions will be covered in the lecture portion of the course.
 The course will include marketing and business practices for the professional illustrator.
 Students will receive individual critique and analysis of work created in prior studio classes and progress to the definition of a career agenda.
-Projects will be customized for each students body of work and their career intentions.
+Projects will be customized for each student’s body of work and their career intentions.
 Presentation methods and business protocol will also be addressed.
-The final culminating project will be a finished portfolio.
-In addition to the portfolio document, students will be instructed in job seeking strategies including creating mailers and promotional materials, interviewing dynamics, resume writing, and correspondence.
-(Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
-Studio 5 (Spring).
+(Prerequisites: ILLS-413 or equivalent course.)
+Lecture 3 (Spring).

 3